dsnezhkov/deepsea/README.md

 ## DeepSea Phishing Gear

 ![DeepSea](https://github.com/dsnezhkov/deepsea/blob/master/docs/images/logo.png)

+DeepSea phishing gear aims to help RTOs and pentesters with the delivery of opsec-tight, flexible email phishing campaigns carried out on the outside as well as on the inside of a perimeter.
 Current Release: *v0.9*
----
-DeepSea phishing gear aims to help RTOs and pentesters with the delivery of opsec-tight, flexible email phishing campaigns carried out on the outside as well as on the inside of a perimeter.

-#### Goals:
+*Goals*
 - Operate with a minimal footprint deep inside enterprises (Internal phish delivery).
 - Seamlessly operate with external and internal mail providers (e.g. O365, Gmail, on-prem mail servers)
 - Quickly re-target connectivity parameters.